foreverphoenix/skyforge-wiki/tools/ck.md

 Currently, Root Builder's cache does not include the CK files which means it will remove them from the root folder when an application is run through Mod Organizer 2.
 We need to rebuild the cache to solve this.

 The **CreationKitPrefs.ini** will be generated upon launching the Creation Kit and it may change if you change settings in the CK.
-To prevent Root Builder from tripping up over those changes, I recommend adding it to the list of excluded files.
+To prevent Root Builder from tripping up over those changes, I recommend adding the INI file to the list of excluded files.

 ![root-builder-clear-cache.png](/tools/root-builder-clear-cache.png){.align-center}